 - Taken action to otherwise maintain legal status"

 You remain in F-1 status and under Princeton visa sponsorship until the end of your entire OPT/STEM OPT period.
 When traveling outside the U.S., you must carry your I-20 with a valid travel signature (obtained within the last 6 months), proof of work authorization (EAD card) and an employment letter stating the job title, job description, beginning/end dates, and salary.
 If your F-1 visa has expired, you will need to apply for a new visa before returning to the U.S. Students who need a new entry visa are strongly advised to consult with their international student advisor before making travel plans.

 If you have applied for a STEM OPT extension, but you have not yet received the new EAD card, you should be able to re-enter the U.S. if your current period of OPT is unexpired at the time of re-entry, and you have proof of filing the STEM OPT application.

-If you have applied for the STEM OPT and have not yet received the EAD card, and your current OPT has expired, you should not travel outside the U.S. The most recent SEVP (Student and Exchange Visitor Program) Policy Guidance sates that the student must wait to receive the new employment authorization document before s/he can travel outside of the U.S.
+If you have applied for the STEM OPT and have not yet received the EAD card, and your current OPT has expired, you should NOT travel outside the U.S. The most recent SEVP (Student and Exchange Visitor Program) Policy Guidance states that the student must wait to receive the new employment authorization document before s/he can travel outside of the U.S.